-A graded assessment will be returned to students prior to the withdrawal date.

-In order to pass the course, students must receive at least 50% on both the lecture and laboratory portions of the course.
+- A graded assessment will be returned to students prior to the withdrawal date. - In order to pass the course, students must receive at least 50% on both the lecture and laboratory portions of the course. - Specific dates and details regarding the Evaluation Component will be provided by the instructor.